Back to blog

 Downtime planning should start with the production calendar.
 Maintenance windows, changeovers, planned shutdowns, seasonal demand, supplier deadlines, customer commitments, finance close, and inventory counts all affect when a cutover can safely happen.

 Create a cutover runbook with start time, freeze rules, final sync, validation steps, approval gates, communication plan, fallback trigger, rollback owner, support bridge, and post-go-live monitoring.
-The runbook should be rehearsed with the people who will actually execute it, not only the project team.
+The runbook should be rehearsed with the people who will execute it, not only the project team.

 7. Validate Security, Compliance, And Access Controls